 - 20-25 drops lemon essential oil (Find it here.)

-- Mix all your dry ingredients together in a medium size mixing bowl.
+- Mix all your dry ingredients in a medium-size mixing bowl.

 - Pour the vinegar over the dry ingredients.
 Once the bubbles go down, stir well.

 - Add lemon essential oil and stir well.

-- Transfer the mixture to a ice cube tray or silicon molds.
+- Transfer the mixture to an ice cube tray or silicon molds.
 Press the mixture down into the molds.

 - Allow the molds to sit overnight to make sure it is completely dry and then pop the mixture out of the molds.
 (If you are in a hurry and need it right away, you can put 1 tablespoon of powder into the dishwasher without it being dry, and it will still work just fine.)

 HOW TO USE YOUR DISHWASHER PODS

 Place one pod into the soap compartment per load.
 You can also add 1/2 cup of vinegar to the bottom of the dishwasher to prevent streaks and cloudy dishes.
-This is especially a good idea to do if you have hard water.
-This is optional and doesn’t need to be done every load.
+This is an especially good idea to do if you have hard water.
+It is optional and doesn’t need to be done every load.

 A LITTLE ON THE INGREDIENTS

 - WASHING SODA- Washing soda is sodium carbonate, that dissolved in water for washing and cleaning.
 It is a natural cleaner and can be used as a water softener.
 Washing soda is also neutralizing and eliminates odors.